MagicBowen/easy-graph/README.md

 echo "[a]->[b]->[c]->[d][b]->{ start: right, 0; }[e],[d]" | graph-easy
 ```

-Usage of `Graph::Easy` module of perl in reference section;
+Usage of `Graph::Easy` of perl in reference section.

 ### Core Design

-Core design of `easy graph`:
+The design of `easy graph` makes it very easy for anyone to extend functions for it.

 ![](docs/images/model.png)